 This organization provides constant and continuous education regarding social awareness and take a proactive approach to inform the community about issues regarding alcohol, drugs, mental health, sexual assault prevention, and diversity.

 With a seventeen member medical staff, Taylor Health and Wellness Center provides a high quality medical home, caring for illnesses, injuries, chronic health problems, and preventive medicine.
 The Wellness Office offers programs on topics such as wellness, alcohol and other drugs, exercise and fitness, healthy eating and weight management, stress management, sexuality issues, and tobacco cessation.
-SoBEARS is a program designed specifically to support students in recovery.
+The Collegiate Recovery Program is designed specifically to support students in recovery.

 The University will conduct a biennial review of this program to determine its effectiveness, make changes where necessary, and ensure that it is consistently enforced.